 All adults have bones of equal strength.

-FALSE: Bone strength varies.
-Age, sex, race, lifestyle, disease, medications taken, for example, all play a part.
+FALSE: Bone strength varies with age, sex, race, lifestyle, disease, and medications taken, for example.
 Don’t assume that just because the forces seemed small, that there are no broken bones.

 If you suspect someone has a spinal injury, you must not move them, even if they are lying on their back and choking on blood or vomit.

 FALSE: The airway takes priority.
 You can modify the recovery position to maintain the airway.
 This manoeuvre is known as a log roll and needs at least 2 first-aiders or helpers, preferably 4.
-If you are the only first-aider, perform the recovery position, taking special care of the head
+If you are the only first-aider, perform the recovery position adapted for spinal injury, taking special care of the head.